Mavroudis Bougaidis: Podbeskidzie Bielsko-Biała

 Bougaidis signed for Polish club Podbeskidzie Bielsko-Biała on 23 January 2018.
 On 17 March, he scored his first goal with the club came in a 2–0 away win game against Ruch Chorzów.

 PAO Koufalia

 Ahead of the 2019–20 season, Bougaidis returned to Greece and joined PAO Koufalia on 20 September 2019.

 Chrobry Głogów

 On 26 January 2021, Bougaidis signed a year-and-a-half contract with Polish club Chrobry Głogów.

+Ilioupolis

+On 1 August 2025, Bougaidis moved to Super League Greece 2 side Ilioupolis.

 International career

-Mavroudis Bougaidis has 20 appearances for Greece U-19 National team with 4 goals.
+Bougaidis has 20 appearances for Greece U-19 National team with 4 goals.
 On 15 July 2012, he participated in the Final of Euro Under 19 against Spain in a 1–0 defeat.
 He played the whole match as a central defender next to his good friend Dimitris Kourbelis.
-In June 2013 Bougaidis participated on the World Cup U20 with Greece eliminating in the round of 16.
+In June 2013 Bougaidis participated on the World Cup U20 with Greece getting eliminated in the round of 16.